Raaz (film series): Raaz: The Mystery Continues (2009 film)

-Raaz 3: The Third Dimension (2012)
+Raaz 3: The Third Dimension (2012 film)

-The story revolves around Shanaya (Bipasha Basu), an ambitious actress who obsesses over her career.
-In addition, she also has a passionate affair with a handsome director named Aditya (Emraan Hashmi).
-This all ends when a younger actress, Sanjana (Esha Gupta) makes her film debut.
-In place of Shanaya, Sanjana comes into spotlight and begins to snatch away her awards.
+The story revolves around Shanaya Shekhar (Bipasha Basu), an ambitious actress who obsesses over her career.
+In addition, she also has a passionate affair with a handsome director named Aditya Arora (Emraan Hashmi).
+This all ends when a younger actress, Sanjana Krishna (Esha Gupta), makes her film debut.
+In place of Shanaya, Sanjana comes into the spotlight and begins to snatch away her awards.
 Suddenly, Shanaya seems forgotten and everybody only wants to work with Sanjana.
 Soon enough, Shanaya sees her career fading away and her envy slowly becomes craziness.
-She begins to turn to black magic and makes it her goal in life to destroy Sanjana's career and make her the pain of loss.
+She begins to turn to black magic and makes it her goal in life to destroy Sanjana's career and cause her the pain of loss.

-She seeks help of her uncle sonu (Sunil Dhariwal), a tantrik who helps her to practice black magic and calls upon an evil entity, Tara Dutt (Manish Chowdhary).
+She seeks the help of her uncle Sonu (Sunil Dhariwal), a tantrik who helps her to practice black magic and calls upon an evil entity, Tara Dutt (Manish Chowdhary).
 She asks him to make Sanjana's life a living hell.
 Tara agrees to help haunt and torture Sanjana until she becomes suicidal.
 He asks Shanaya to give her a black poison through a person she trusts.
 Shanaya seduces Aditya to do it for her and whenever he feels guilty, she makes him accept again.
-Aditya, whose sympathy for Sanjana has turned into love, leaves Shanaya and refuses to listen her any more.
+Aditya, whose sympathy for Sanjana has turned into love, leaves Shanaya and refuses to listen to her anymore.
 Now Shanaya must work on her own to defeat the power of love.

-The film delivers the message of – "Some people forget everything and run behind mere fame that gets destroyed by time.
+The film delivers the message of "Some people forget everything and run behind mere fame that gets destroyed by time.
 They do not know that the only thing that remains is the love that we have not just for ourselves, but also for our co-beings.
 That when we strive, not for ourselves, but for others, that Raaz (secret) is referred to as Life."